Regional Tariff Response Initiative in Atlantic Canada

 Applicants must:

-Impacted businesses in all affected sectors may qualify for non-repayable funding of up to $1 million based on specific criteria (for example generating local economic benefits, targeting regional, national, or international markets, being Canadian-owned, and prioritizing the purchase of Canadian goods and services).
-They must be able to demonstrate being negatively affected by tariffs or the uncertainty they have created.
+Impacted businesses in all affected sectors are receiving non-repayable support up to $1 million based on specific criteria (for example generating local economic benefits and targeting regional, national or international markets, and being Canadian-owned).
+They must demonstrate being negatively affected by tariffs or the uncertainty they have created.

 What types of activities are eligible for funding?